bvlqz/homl/README.md

 Notes from the book Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow , 2nd Edition, by Aurélien Géron (O’Reilly).
 Copyright 2019 Kiwisoft S.A.S., 978-1-492-03264-9.

 # Machine Learning Systems
+> Programming computers so they can _learn_ from data.

 Machine Learning is about making machines get better at some task by learning from data, instead of having to explicitly code rules.

+Machine Learning shines when:
+* The existing solutions require a lot of fine tunning or long lists of rules.
+* Using a traditional approach yields no good solution.
+* In a Fluctuating environment.
+* You want to get insights about complex problems and large amounts of data (data mining).

 ## Trained With or Without Human Supervision